Mercedes-Benz 450SEL 6.9: Suspension

 The full hydropneumatic self-levelling suspension system from Mercedes-Benz was first introduced in 450SEL 6.9 as a standard equipment.
 The other W116 models used the hydropneumatic system for the rear suspension only as level control under heavy load (Option No. 48/0, "Niveauregulierung").
 The full system was exclusive to 450SEL 6.9 until 1981 when the next generation, HPF II, was offered as an extra-cost option for W126 380SEL and 500SEL.
 The 600 and W109 used the air suspension for self-levelling.

 The Mercedes-Benz system differentiated from Citroën system, introduced in 1954, in some ways.
 Mercedes-Benz used the timing chain to drive the hydraulic pump instead of rubber belt in Citroën system.
-Citroën system used a single pump to send the vegetable oil (and later mineral oil) to the brake boost, power steering, power clutch (when equipped with semi-automatic transmission), and hydropneumatic suspension system.
+Citroën system used a single pump to send the synthetic LHS oil (and later LHM mineral oil) to the brake boost, power steering, power clutch (when equipped with semi-automatic transmission), and hydropneumatic suspension system.
 Mercedes-Benz system had the separate pumps for brake boost, power steering, and hydropneumatic suspension, citing the better failsafe measures than Citroën in the event of a hydraulic failure.
 The Mercedes-Benz system contained the hard rubber dampers that served as temporary springs and allowed the car to be driven if the hydraulic pump or components failed.
 Both manufacturers had different approaches when the cars were parked and switched off.
 Citroën lowered themselves closer to the ground while Mercedes-Benz did not.
 Mercedes-Benz suspension system has the feature that maintains body level without squatting at the rear or diving in the front during the acceleration and braking respectively.